 Overture follows the fortunes of their daughter, Marie-Thérèse, who wants to become a professional singer, but has to surmount many obstacles herself, including her humble origins.
 The story moves between Southwest France and Paris, with trips to Vienna, Milan, and Florence.

-The next book, Intermezzo, is set during World War I and will be published in Spring 2021.
-The final book, Finale, is set during World War II, and will be published in late 2021/early 2022.
+The next book, Intermezzo, is set during World War I and will be published in 2022.
+The final book, Finale, is set during World War II, and will be published in 2023.
 Marie-Thérèse appears in both of them.

 Ocelot Press, the author collective I belong to, is having a winter sale of selected books, which are reduced to 99p/c or are even free!
 The books have a historical theme: romance, mystery, time-slip, dual timeline and contemporary with a historical twist.